Without being obnoxiously detailed, here’s a little about me…

 My husband (Sean) is my first and only love.
 I met him when I was fifteen and we started dating when I was sixteen.
 Married when I was 20 (finally!)
 I am deeply grateful to have shared all of my firsts with him, and genuinely cannot imagine life without him.
 I’ve often shared with him that I met him as a “kid” and have entirely grown into my adult self with his influence – I would literally not be who I am today without the past 11 years spent with him.

-Through our marriage, we’ve had the pleasure of parenting our puppy dog, Luna.
+In the meantime, we have the pleasure of parenting our puppy dog, Luna.
 I seriously care way too much for this dog.
 Not in the dress-her-up-daily kind of way.
 I just genuinely love this dog and her face, smell, personality.
 I love her snores at night which resemble a slumbering piglet.
 I love that she runs to me when I get home, but immediately runs away when I try to pick her up – cheeky thing.
 She’s seven years old, but will always be my Luna Bear and puppy dog.